MalachiNichols/super-react/README.md

 # Hello
-This is a personal project based on a group project based on a personal project... uh, anyways
+This is a personal project based on a group project based on a personal project... uh, anyways you can check it out at https://kanban.123409876.xyz!

 # Usage
-Currently, there is no hosted database.
-I run my own local postgres db for developing.
-So, you can't really use the application. (unless you use the db_structures file and host your own psql db) If you do happen to have your own db with the exact table layout that I have created, then to run the project open a terminal and cd into `.../super-react/server` and run `node index.js`, then open a second terminal and cd into `.../super-react/client` and run `npm start`. the latter should automatically open a window in your default browser directing to the app, but if it doesn't, you can open a browser and go to the url `localhost:3000`.
+If you want to mess with source on your own, to run the project open a terminal and cd into `.../super-react/server` and run `node index.js`, then open a second terminal and cd into `.../super-react/client` and run `npm start`.
+The latter should automatically open a window in your default browser directing to the app (note this will launch the react app in dev mode), but if it doesn't, you can open a browser and go to the url `localhost:3000`.
+You will have populate the .env variables and host your own db.
+You can use the structure as it is detailed in `db_structure.sql`

 # Stack
 The frontend is React with MUI for styling and customized components.
 The backend server is Express hooked up to a postgres db I run locally.

 # todo
-0. responsive UI for the board section
 1. some form of user state to display username in navbar on signin. most likely stored in app.js, and pass state variable into navbar, and give SignIn component access to setter for said state variable.